hotdaamn/asuswrt-merlin-wiki/Rsync-through-a-SSH-tunnel-between-2-Asus-routers.md

-In this tutorial, we will setup a remote backup channel between 2 ASUS routers using Rsync as transporter.
+In this tutorial, we will learn how to setup a remote backup channel between 2 ASUS routers using Rsync as transporter.
 Rsync is a "classic" linux program used to synchronize efficiently data between two locations.
+The 2 locations could be "local", even on the same server/router, but our goal being to secure a backup, we will do it to a remote location.
+We will also secure the transfer itself by using SSH.
+Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote command-line login, remote command execution, etc. To make it even more secure, we will use a private/public key schema (instead of id/password).

 The routers will be named:
 * RT-1080
 * RT-8075

-Both need Rsync installed but RT-1080 will be the "master", i.e. the one responsible for all actions going on between the 2 routers.
-RT-8075 will be the "slave", just reacting to RT-1080 requests.
+Both need Rsync installed.
+RT-1080 will be the "master", i.e. the one responsible for all actions going on between the 2 routers and RT-8075 will be the "slave", just reacting to RT-1080 requests.
 Each router has a 4TB USB3 disk (on the USB3 port, indeed).
 Each disk has 2 partitions:
 * the data partition and
 * the "router partition" (~5GB)